tess-jl/aws-developer-course/notes/5_AWS_Fundamentals.md

 -**SQL electron** = DB client, GUI to connect to DB --> .dmg package to install on Mac --> can connect to our RDS via the SQL Electron GUI with name/password

 ### ElastiCache Overview
--ElastiCache is used to manage Redis or Memcached technologies -caches = in-memory dbs with really high performance, low latency --> help reduce load off of dbs for read-intensive workloads
+-ElastiCache is used to manage Redis or Memcached technologies (cluster engines) -caches = in-memory dbs with really high performance, low latency --> help reduce load off of dbs for read-intensive workloads
 -helps make app stateless --> stores state in cache
 - **write scaling** via sharding